Hedge: Importance of hedgerows

 Hedges are recognised as part of a cultural heritage and historical record and for their great value to wildlife and the landscape.
 Increasingly, they are valued too for the major role they have to play in preventing soil loss and reducing pollution, and for their potential to regulate water supply and to reduce flooding.
 There is increased earthworm diversity in the soils under hedgerows which also help to store organic carbon and support distinct communities of arbuscular mycorrhizal (AM) fungi.

 In addition to maintaining the health of the environment, hedgerows also play a huge role in providing shelter for smaller animals like birds and insects.
 A recent study by Emma Coulthard mentioned the possibility that hedgerows may act as guides for moths, like Acronicta rumicis, when flying from one location to another.
 As moths are nocturnal, it is highly unlikely that they use visual aids as guides, but rather are following sensory or olfactory markers on the hedgerows.
 Larkin et al. 2013 find 100% of northwest European farms have hedges, providing 43% of the wildlife habitat there.

 Historically, hedges were used as a source of firewood, and for providing shelter from wind, rain and sun for crops, farm animals and people.
 Today, mature hedges' uses include screening unsightly developments.

-In England and Wales agricultural hedgerow removal is controlled by the Hedgerows Regulations 1997, administered by the local planning authority.
+Hedgerows have been removed as part of the transition of arable land from low-intensity to high-intensity farming.
+The removal of hedgerows gives larger fields making the sowing and harvesting of crops easier, faster and cheaper, and giving a larger area to grow the crops, increasing yield and profits.
+As the land within a few metres of hedges is difficult to plough, sow, or spray with herbicides, the land around hedges also typically includes high plant biodiversity.
+Hedges also serve to stabilise the soil and on slopes help prevent soil creep and leaching of minerals and plant nutrients.
+Removal thus weakens the soil and leads to erosion.

+Hedges' roots provide healthy moisture to deep soil; hedges also mitigate water runoff and flooding.

+United Kingdom

+Hedgerows have an especially rich history in the British Isles.
+In the United Kingdom, hedgerows serve as important wildlife corridors, providing shelter from predators.
+They also serve as a habitat for butterflies and other animals—ecologist Rob Wolton documented over 2,000 different species over two years within a single 90-meter hedge.

+Hedgerow removal has been occurring in the UK since World War I as technology made intensive farming possible, and the increasing population demanded more food from the land.
+Hedge removal was subsidised following World War II; in the following years, the amount of hedgerow in the UK greatly decreased.
+Per The Economist: